hanssell-the-fox/hanssell-the-fox/README.md

 <h1 align="center"> : Hi, please call me Wederson :</h1>

 <h3>How can I say that... well...
 I love ❤️ everything about tecnology and programing.
-I'm aways trying to learn something new every day and this is probably what make me keep going.
+Aways trying to learn something new every day and this is probably what make me keep going.
 Discover and realyze something I didn't know until seconds ago... its indescritible.</h3>
 <br/>

-**☕ Give me a coffee ☕**

 * Currently learning a bunch of things
 * Participating in some **Bootcamps**
 * Practicing **Deno 🦕** and **Vue**.

+WHAIT **☕ Give me a coffee ☕** !!!?!

 #### Usually practicing with these tecnologies in my projects <br/>
 * <img src="https://deno.land/logo.svg" alt="denojs" width="20" height="20"/> **Deno**